 Hearing loss usually affects the highest sound frequencies first, usually beginning at about age 55 to 65 (sometimes sooner).
 The loss of high-frequency hearing makes speech particularly hard to understand, even when the overall loudness of speech seems normal.
 That is because certain consonants (such as C, D, K, P, S, T) are high-frequency sounds.
 These consonant sounds are the most important for speech recognition.
 For example, when the words “shoe,” “blue,” “true,” “too,” or “new” are spoken, many people with presbycusis can hear the “oo” sound, but they cannot recognize which word has been spoken because they cannot distinguish the consonants.
 Affected people typically think the speaker is mumbling.
 A speaker attempting to speak louder usually accentuates vowel sounds (which are low frequency), doing little to improve speech recognition.
 Excessive background noise makes speech comprehension particularly difficult.

 Screening older people for hearing loss is important because many do not notice it themselves.
-Family members or doctors can ask the person a series of questions:
+Family members or doctors can ask the person a series of questions using a screening tool such as the Hearing Handicap Inventory for the Elderly–Screening Version, which asks:

 Does a hearing problem cause you to feel embarrassed when you meet people?